rayandasoriya/100DaysOfCode/README.md

 ## Day 32
 Solved 2 coding problems from LeetCode using Python.
-1. The problem is related to remove the duplicates in-place such that each element appear only once and return the new length.
+1. The problem is related to remove the duplicates in-place such that each element appears only once and return the new length.
 Refer to Day32/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to insert a new interval into the intervals.
 Refer to Day32/Problem 2.pdf for detailed information.